 We'll answer the obvious question on lots of people's minds when learning about Mensa: Do I qualify?

 Anyone can join if they have scored at the 98th percentile on the accepted tests.
-All you need is one test score - low scores on previous testing does not count against.
+All you need is one test score - low scores on previous tests do not count against the personnote So if you only just barely don't qualify you can keep taking tests hoping for a passing score..
 After that requirement, any human, any color, any creed, any income level is welcome to join.
 Mensa likes to point out that while people call them elitist, you will find it hard to find another organization so accepting of so many different types of people.

 If TV Tropes is ruining your life it's probably a given that your intelligence is at the very least in the upper 50%.
 That's a wide swath of humanity, and no guarantee of the top 2%, but only you can know how intelligent you are.
 Only one person out of every fifty qualifies, but 1 in 50 would be pretty good odds to a gambler.
 The odds of winning a state lottery are 1 in 120 million, yet people (even Mensans!) will blow money every day on it.